-- Adam was first elected Conservative MP for Windsor in 2005.
+- Adam has been Conservative MP for Windsor since 2005.

-- At the 2017 election, Adam was returned to Windsor with the greatest number of votes in the history of the constituency, and the highest share of the vote since the 1950s.
+- At the 2017 General Election, Adam was returned with the greatest number of votes in the history of the constituency, and the highest share of the vote since the 1950s.